Articles by Matthew Gilligan

 In the end, I can't see how a capital gains tax will produce the outcomes that its proponents seek.
 However, one outcome which I do see as a certainty is defeat for Labour at the ballot box if they proceed.

-If you require help with your property portfolio or tax return please get in contact with us at GRA we are here to help, CLICK HERE and fill in the form and we will be in touch otherwise call 09 5227955.
+If you require assistance with your property portfolio or tax return please get in contact with us at GRA - we are here to help.
+Click here to fill in our online form and we will be in touch.
+Otherwise call +64 9 522 7955 or email [email protected].